cimed-dsp/template_medical-records/README.md

 You can resize and rearrange the panels on the screen, create new terminal tabs and file tabs, and customize your environment in other ways; see [the tour](https://docs.aws.amazon.com/console/cloud9/tutorial-tour-ide) for more information.

+If you ever want to reboot your instance, use the linux command:

+	sudo reboot now

+at the terminal.
+You will see the Cloud 9 logo pop up and after a miute or so, the instance will reconnect.
+After rebooting, you will need to `cd template_medical-records` to change directory back to the project, and reactivate conda `conda activate dsp_emr`.

 To go back to AWS, click the Cloud 9 logo at screen top left to open the top level menu and select `Go To Your Dashboard`.
 There is no "shutdown" or "hibernate" button, so when you're done with your processing and want to leave, we recommend downloading or backing up and critical output/results, then simply close the tab.

 #### Cloud9 hibernation